-There are numerous examples of stakeholder engagement strategies that have been employed in similar research contexts, such as the release of non-gene drive genetically modified organisms to control invasive species or the use of transgenic agricultural crops.42 Recent examples include projects intended to reduce mosquito populations by releasing mosquitoes infected with Wolbachia,^{43,44} a bacterium that reduces disease transmission by Aedes aegypti mosquitoes, or genetically modified male mosquitoes that produce sterile female offspring.^{45 46} These cases provide important insights into such considerations as the timing of engagement, communication methods, and incorporation of community input into decision-making processes.
+There are numerous examples of stakeholder engagement strategies that have been employed in similar research contexts, such as the release of non-gene drive genetically modified organisms to control invasive species or the use of transgenic agricultural crops.
+42 Recent examples include projects intended to reduce mosquito populations by releasing mosquitoes infected with Wolbachia, ^{43,44} a bacterium that reduces disease transmission by Aedes aegypti mosquitoes, or genetically modified male mosquitoes that produce sterile female offspring.
+45 46 These cases provide important insights into such considerations as the timing of engagement, communication methods, and incorporation of community input into decision-making processes.

 In most cases, for engagement to be effective, clear and simple language needs to be developed.
 It may be important for stakeholders to understand the ultimate goals of the research, even if a specific phase of a trial may have no direct potential benefit or potential harms.
 In addition to providing scientific details about the potential harms of a specific phase of a field release trial, such as potential harms to native species and broader ecological effects, a key focus of engagement could also be, for example, to convey how a mosquito release may ultimately be of benefit to human health by reducing the incidence of malaria.
+Another key focus should be open discussion of the responsibilities of investigators and funders, such as NIH, as well as the limits to responsibilities in the event of potential harms.
 Overall, however, what, how, and with whom to communicate and engage is likely to be specific to the research context and each proposed field release of gene drive modified organisms.

 Appropriate and locally tailored avenues of communication should be used and may include surveys, town halls, in-person events, votes, or other methods.
 Websites, emails, newsletters, and other virtual communication might be used to keep interested groups informed on a regular basis, but all stakeholders in a given community may not have access to such technology.
-Importantly, communication must be bi-directional with clear and facilitated processes for stakeholders to ask questions and communicate their interests and priorities.
-To be effective, the methods and language used must be tailored to different cultures and populations; for
+Importantly, communication must be bi-directional with clear and facilitated processes for